relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/Installing_and_configuring_Trace_data_sources.md

 ## Configuring the Trace data source

 To configure the Trace data source, perform the following steps.
-See [Data Sources](https://relativitydev.github.io/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.html) documentation for details on any of the settings mentioned below.
+See the [Data Sources](https://relativitydev.github.io/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.html) documentation for details on any of the settings included below.

 1. Enter the following information in the General section:
-   - Name: The name of the Data Source.
+   - Name: - the name of the Data Source.
-   - Data Source Type: Select Data Source Type.
+   - Data Source Type - select the Data Source Type.
      ![](media/Installing_and_configuring_Trace_data_sources/DataSourceType.png)
-   - Ingestion Profile: Ingestion Profile used to load data from this Data Source.
+   - Ingestion Profile - Ingestion Profile used to load data from this Data Source.
-   - Start Date and End Date: Used to collect data for the specific collection period.
+   - Start Date and End Date - used to collect data for the specific collection period.
 Both dates are optional.
-     - If both dates are provided, data will be collected between “Start Date” and “End Date”.
-If “Ingestion State” is later than “Start Date”, then data will be collected between “Ingestion State” and “End Date”.
+     - If both dates are provided, data will be collected between Start Date and End Date.
+If Ingestion State is later than Start Date, then data will be collected between Ingestion State and End Date.
-     - If only “Start Date” is provided, data will be collected between “Start Date” and now.
-If “Ingestion State” is later than “Start Date”, then data will be collected between “Ingestion State” and now.
+     - If only Start Date is provided, data will be collected between Start Date and now.
+If Ingestion State is later than Start Date, then data will be collected between Ingestion State and now.
-     - If only “End Date” is provided, data will be collected between “Ingestion State” and “End Date”.
+     - If only End Date is provided, data will be collected between Ingestion State and End Date.
-     - If none of them is provided, data will be collected between “Ingestion State” and now.
+     - If none of them is provided, data will be collected between Ingestion State and now.
    - Last Runtime (UTC)
    - Enabled Time
    - Disabled Reason